The Todo Noise Application

 await client.start();

-Now that the library is installed, let's import the components we need (i.e. text, slider and toggle) into our controller's index.js
+To create the interface, we will again some use components provided by the @ircam/sc-compoents library, which is installed by default by the soundworks wizard.
+Let's then first import the components we need (i.e. text, slider and toggle) into our controller's index.js

 file: